tbroyer/blog.ltgt.net/_posts/2015-03-01-most-build-tools-misuse-javac.md

  * `-⁠encoding` tells `javac` how source files (both the _input source files_ and the ones found in the _source path_) are encoded, defaulting to the platform default if not set.
-Nowadays [you should use UTF-8] so you should always be passing `-encoding UTF-8`.
+Nowadays [you should use UTF-8] so you should always be passing `-⁠encoding UTF-8`.

- * `-⁠d` indicates where class files will be output.
+ * `-⁠d` indicates where class files will be written.
 If not set, they're output next to the corresponding source file.
 I don't think anybody uses that behavior anymore, so you'll likely use that option.